Size: 17" h x 15" w x 2.5" g

 Handmade in Mexico

-A light but strong shoulder tote featuring a modern take on the traditional diamonds weaving patterns in Chiapas.
+Are you looking for a lightweight, durable, go-everywhere tote or laptop bag?
+The Ceci Tote features a modern take on the traditional diamonds weaving patterns in Chiapas and leather handles with a buckle accent.
 Lined in white cotton muslin with an interior zip pocket.

 Currently two of her children are in school: Claudia is in kindergarten (that is her winking in one of the photos below) and an older brother is in his first year of primary school.
 The oldest are two girls, Ceci (16) and Rosi (14), who both graduated from primary school and now work with their mother.
 They started warping when they were 6 years old and weaving when they were 12.
 The decided not to go to secondary school because they need to earn money.
 The artisan support group Josefa contracts with provides computer studies and other training programs for the children of weavers.